 This paper investigates the intergenerational transmission of socio-emotional skills during childhood, using data from the 1970 British Cohort Study (BCS70) in the United Kingdom.
 This dataset enables us to measure two dimensions of socio-emotional development: internalising and externalising skills.
 More importantly, we can use multiple measures of parents' skills collected during both their childhood and their adulthood.
 Whereas parent-child skills are strongly related when both are measured contemporaneously, they remain correlated when both are measured in childhood, with a stronger transmission observed from mothers to their children.
-Additionally, by leveraging the BCS70 data on socio-emotional skills for three generations, we estimate multi-generational persistence.
-Notably, we find a correlation between the grandmother's internalising skill and the grandchildren's skills, even after accounting for parental skills.
+The BCS70 data finally enable us to estimate the correlation between the grandmother's internalising skill and the grandchildren's skills, after accounting for parental skills.